 We don’t blame you if couldn’t keep up with all the momentous changes that took place this offseason.
 Here’s what’s new for MLB 2022:

 A universal designated hitter: For nearly 150 years, pitchers have batted in baseball.
 It’s been 49 years since the American League adopted the designated hitter, and the distinction always made for fun novelty matchups during interleague play and the World Series.
 But in 2021, NL pitchers hit just .110, which wasn’t much fun for anyone—fans or players.
-So after a trial period last year, the National League is officially following suit and adopting the DH for 2022.
-Look for big bats like Kyle Schwarber (Phillies) and Nelson Cruz (Nationals) to make an immediate impact, while we all develop an even deeper appreciation of Shohei Ohtani’s two-way skills.
+The National League officially adopted the DH for 2022 following the lockout.

 Electronic pitch-calling: Sign-stealing is almost as old as baseball itself, but it’s become increasingly problematic in the electronic age (see: the 2017 Houston Astros).
-Now MLB is aiming to put an end to sign stealing once and for all with a new device called PitchCom, which will allow catchers to signal pitch speed and location to the pitcher via an electronic wrist pad and listening device.
+Now MLB is aiming to put an end to sign-stealing once and for all with a new device called PitchCom, which will allow catchers to signal pitch speed and location to the pitcher via an electronic wrist pad and listening device.
 Other infielders can access it, too, and it’s available in both English and Spanish.
-A number of teams tried it out in Spring Training, and it’s drawn mostly raves from players.

 Expanded playoffs: There will now be a third wild card in each league, meaning no more 1-game playoffs and the total number of playoff teams will expand from 10 to 12.
 Now, the top two division winners will each receive a first-round bye, while the division winner with the worst record and the three wild card teams will play a best-of-three series (followed by a best-of-five divisional series and the standard best-of-seven LCS).
 The entire wild card round will air on ESPN, while TBS and Fox will split the subsequent rounds.
 Notably absent from the MLB postseason for the first time since 1996?
 Joe Buck, who called the last 23 World Series but departed Fox for ESPN in the offseason.